tahaorhan13/tahaorhan13/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Software Engineer at Sercair
 - 🌱 I’m currently exploring on Backend Development
 - 👯 I’m looking to collaborate on Backend Technology
 - 📚 I have a Bachelors in Computer Engineering from the University of Bulent Ecevit at Turkey